 As explained above, your bill is separated into two services: supply and delivery.
 While you cannot control how the electricity is delivered to your home, you can reduce your cost by reducing your consumption of electricity and/or purchasing your electric supply from the seller of your choice.
 For tips on reducing your energy consumption, please visit Energy Efficiency.
 For more information about choosing a competitive supplier, please visit our Energy Choice area.

 Mary uses 500 kWh each month and is thinking about buying her electricity from a competitive supplier.
-She decides to buy from a particular competitive supplier, who then enrolls Mary as one of its customers at the end of the fourth month of a six month Standard Offer Service period.
+She decides to buy from a particular competitive supplier, who then enrolls Mary as one of its customers at the end of the seventh month of a 12 month Standard Offer Service period.

 |Monthly Usage||Fixed Price||Total|

-The difference between the $205.00 estimate of Standard Offer Service charges under the Fixed Price Option and the $215.00 representing the estimated actual cost of the electricity consumed by Mary is $10.00.
-A Standard Offer Billing Adjustment charge of $10.00 would appear on Mary's bill for her last month on Standard Offer Service.
+The difference between the $358.75 estimate of Standard Offer Service charges under the Fixed Price Option and the $386.00 representing the estimated actual cost of the electricity consumed by Mary is $27.25.
+A Standard Offer Billing Adjustment charge of $27.25 would appear on Mary's bill for her last month on Standard Offer Service.
+The example above is a simplified illustration intended to help you estimate what you may see for a Standard Offer Billing Adjustment if you choose to buy your electricity from a competitive supplier.
 The actual calculation performed by National Grid's billing system is more complex and will determine the precise amount of the Standard Offer Billing Adjustment.